ocknamo/n8n-nodes-nostrobots/doc/read.md

 eventId of the target event.
 If eventId contains relay information, a retrieval request will be sent to that relay in addition to the specified relay.

 Either HEX or bech32 (nevent) method can be specified.

+### Search Word

+The entered text can be used to string search the content of an event; at least one relay which support NIP-50 must be set.
+The target of retrieval is note events (kind1) issued within a specified period of time.

 ## Specify period range